quagly/learning-django/README.md

 using Django version 1 because I need to learn how to migrate to version 2

+This tutorial is complete for Django 1.
+It is follows the tutorial with the addtion of comments

 * using Django 1.11
 * using Python 3.7.0